Crimsab/ggdeals-steam-companion/README.md

 - Remembers your display preferences
 - Automatic price highlighting for best deals
 - Responsive design that works on all screen sizes
+- Cache system with 24-hour duration and manual refresh option

 ## Usage